Putting a Down Payment on a House: How Much You Need and Other Facts

 Since your down payment is ultimately a portion of your mortgage, how much you end up paying at the outset will also affect how much you owe later in monthly mortgage payments.

-That being said, you’ll want to settle on a down payment that both makes sense for you at the outset and makes those monthly payments affordable.
+Knowing this, you’ll want to settle on a down payment that makes sense for you at the outset and makes those monthly payments affordable.
 If either of those things start to feel impossible, that might mean you need to consider buying a more affordable home.

 “I’ve always found a good starting point to evaluate how much house you can afford is to insert your projected monthly costs into a hypothetical 50/30/20 budget,” says R.J.
 Weiss, a certified financial planner and founder of The Ways to Wealth.